 4. Check clearances in any storage rooms

 Don't stock items too high, and ensure that there is adequate clearance from lights or other heat sources to minimise the fire risk.
-And don't store stock directly under sprinkler systems, as this may make them less effective in the event of a fire.
+And don't store stock directly under sprinkler systems, as this may reduce their effectiveness in the event of a fire.

 5. Communicate emergency routes